joemasilotti/masilotti.com/_posts/2015-02-02-nsdate-manipulation-in-ios-8.md

 This method will account for overflow as expected.
 Try passing in 24 for the `value` parameter and watch the date’s day increase.
 Following this same approach you can easily manipulate other units by setting the first parameter to your desired granularity.

 Comparing this to the old approach of fishing out `NSDateComponents`, then setting the specific property, then creating an `NSDate` from said components you can quickly see how powerful and readable the new API is.
-Here is a rundown of how we could have done it “the old way”.
+Here is a rundown of how we could have done it "the old way".
 Note that all of the `NSCalendarUnit`s are required to ensure the newly created date has all of the same properties from the original one.

 ````objc
 NSCalendar *calendar = [NSCalendar currentCalendar];